ISAITB/docs-itb-ta/source/communityDashboard/index.rst

   :align: center

 The legal notice marked as default is the one that applies to all organisations in the community that don't have another, more specific one configured.
-If no legal notice is defined then the one that applies to the test bed as a whole is automatically used (see :ref:`community__defaults__landing_page`).
+If no legal notice is defined then the one that applies to the test bed as a whole is automatically used (see :ref:`systemAdmin__landing_pages`).
 Note that the community's administrator(s) can also view the community's default legal notice when they click the relevant link from the screen footer.

 Adding a new legal notice can be done in one of the following ways: